nmmmnu/HM4/README.md

 - 7 is number of the hash functions.
 - 8 is bits per counter.

-You need to provide same config values on each BF command.
+You need to provide same config values on each CBF command.